 2. The Pitiful Type – A tough call to take if you should move out of a relationship.

 This one is a common scenario.
-In this type, there is a fundamental mismatch in partners’ viewpoints, preferences, likings and so forth.
+In this type, there is a fundamental mismatch in partners’ viewpoints, preferences, likings, and so forth.
 One partner tends to be weaker than the other.
 The weaker one is often more attached to the relationship.
 They both recognize that the weaker one needs to change.

 He tries to mend his ways, he sincerely tries to change but without much success.
-It is hard to pinpoint whether he is unable to change due to lack of discipline, or, capability.
+It is hard to pinpoint whether he is unable to change due to a lack of discipline, or, capability.
 One of them has some fulfillment out of their marriage, and the other one, barely any.

 Make a list; based on what matters to you, arrive at a decision accordingly.
-And, if you do move out of a relationship, make sure you take your time before getting into another relationship.
+And, if you do move out of the relationship, make sure you take your time before getting into another relationship.
 I have often seen that people end up repeating patterns in their relationships.
 They repeatedly make similar choices ending up in similar relationships.